 Group therapy is a very important part of care for people who are depressed as it allows you the much-needed social interaction and support by people who understand depression.
 Together, you’ll work toward growing, learning, and healing in our groups.
 We offer groups focusing upon coping skills, importance of medication, life skills, and recognizing and preventing depression relapse.

-As Cedar Crest aims to treat the whole person, you’ll engage in experiential treatments that accompany our scientifically-validated therapeutic programs.
+As our depression treatment center aims to treat the whole person, you’ll engage in experiential treatments that accompany our scientifically-validated therapeutic treatment.
 These experiential treatments may include:

 - Swimming pool

 Our hospital for depression in Belton, TX, is proud to offer a number of treatment options designed to help all those struggling at the level of care they need.
 Even after your stay with us, we are available 24/7 to offer a helping hand.
 When it has been determined that you no longer require the structure of inpatient treatment, you and your loved ones will meet with a social worker to discuss your continuing care options.
 We will provide you with information about local support services, help you cope with the transition out of inpatient treatment, and help create continued treatment goals with you to ensure continuity of care and treatment.
 You may opt to step down into a structured outpatient treatment option such as an Intensive Outpatient Program (IOP) or Partial Hospitalization Program (PHP), both of which will allow you to focus on your recovery during the day while returning to your home in the evenings.
 If you feel you’ve made enough progress during your stay, we can refer you to our traditional outpatient therapy clinic to help coordinate your plan of care post-discharge.
 At our treatment center, we’ll always go the extra mile for you and your loved ones.